SymTorch: Symbolic Distillation of Neural Networks: Experiments

-where $x_i,y_i$ are the 2-D positions of the particle $i$, $\dot{x}_i$ and $\dot{y}_i$ are the discretised velocities (distance moved in simulation time $\Delta t$), $q_i$ is the charge and $m_i$ is the mass.
-Hence, the dimensionality of the node features, $L^v$, depends on the dimensionality of the system.
-The inputs to the model comprise this information.
-The target variables in this pipeline, $\mathbf{\hat{v}}_i'$, are the individual particle accelerations.
-Hence the dimensionality of the updated node is equal to the dimensionality of the system (2-D).
-We test out this framework to on particles acting under the following pair-wise interaction forces: (a) gravitational force; (b) spring force; (c) force that scales as $1/r$ and (d) force that scales as $1/r^2$, where $r$ is the displacement between the two particles.
-During training, the cost function was the mean absolute error between the predicted and true particle accelerations. \paragraph{Edge Messages as Forces} For GNNs trained in this manner, it can be shown that the edge messages are linear combinations of the true forces acting between particles, provided the dimensionality of the edge messages are the same as that of the system.
-The full derivation for this result is in \cref{appdx:gnn_derivation}.
-Because of this, we want to encourage sparse representation of the edge messages. \paragraph{Model Variants} We trained several variants of the GNN to explore different methods to encourage sparse representation of the edge messages: (1) Standard, with 100 message components; (2) Bottleneck, with the number of message components matching that of the system (in this case 2); (3) L1, which is the same as Standard except we add a L1 regularization term to the messages; (4) Kullback-Leibler (KL), the same as Standard except adding a KL regularization to the messages with respect to a Gaussian prior; (5) Pruning, the dimensionality of the edge messages are incrementally reduced during training until the dimensionality matches that of the system.
-The Pruning variant is our extension of the original work. \paragraph{Symbolic Distillation with SymTorch} For a trained GNN, SymTorch wraps the edge model to enable direct symbolic distillation of the MLP.
-Using this framework, we reproduce the symbolic recovery results reported in \cite{symbolic_dist_gnns}.
-Our pruning-based variant, implemented natively within SymTorch, achieves performance comparable to the best-performing bottleneck model, successfully distilling the true interaction laws across all systems considered.
-SymTorch substantially simplifies experiments of this kind by removing the need for manual extraction of input–output activations from model components.
-In addition, the framework supports user-defined transformations of input variables, which further improve the tractability of SR in this setting.
-We note that the use of a GNN is essential for this problem, as applying symbolic regression directly to the raw dataset fails to recover the true interaction forces; assume a dataset $\{(y_i,\{\mathbf{x}_{1,i}, \cdots, \mathbf{x}_{100,i}\}\}_{i=1\cdots N}$ where $y_i$ is the target variable which could for example be the acceleration of a single particle in a system of 100 particles.
-Assume the true relationship to be a composite function $a\left(\sum_j b(\mathbf{x}_i, \mathbf{x}_j)\right)$.
+We apply symbolic distillation to GNNs trained on particle dynamics, recovering known physical force laws from learned message-passing representations.
+GNNs are well-suited to modeling $n$-body systems due to their inductive biases: they naturally represent particles as nodes and interactions as edges.
+We evaluate on four systems: Coulomb-like charge interactions, a spring force, and power-law repulsive forces scaling as $\propto r^{-1}$ and $\propto r^{-2}$.
+Building on \citet{symbolic_dist_gnns}, we introduce a dynamic pruning-based regularization that achieves comparable force-law recovery without requiring prior knowledge of the system's dimensionality.
+Details of the theoretical basis of this pipeline and complete experimental details including data, architecture, hyperparameters and training, and extended results are provided in Appendix \ref{appdx:gnns} \paragraph{Symbolic distillation of GNN edge model} For a trained GNN, we apply symbolic distillation to the edge model component, which learns the pairwise interaction forces.
+With our pruning-based technique, we successfully recovered the true closed-form expressions of the interaction forces across all systems.
+We note that the use of a GNN is essential for this problem, as applying SR directly to the raw dataset fails to recover the true interaction forces; assume a dataset $\{(y_i,\{\mathbf{x}_{1,i}, \cdots, \mathbf{x}_{100,i}\}\}_{i=1\cdots N}$ where $y_i$ is the target variable which could for example be the acceleration of a single particle in a system of 100 particles.
+Assume the true relationship to be a composite function $a(\sum_{ {j}} b(\mathbf{x}_i, \mathbf{x}_j))$.
 If the SR needs to consider $N$ equations for functions $a$ and $b$ then we must consider $N^2$ equations to get the true expression for $y$.
-In contrast, when $a$ and $b$ can be fitted independently - as in our GNN architecture, where separate MLPs learn each function - the search space decomposes, and only $2N$ candidate expressions need to be considered.
+In contrast, when $a$ and $b$ can be fitted independently -- as in our GNN architecture, where separate MLPs learn each function -- the search space decomposes, and only $2N$ candidate expressions need to be considered.
 Hence the GNN makes SR much more tractable \cite{symbolic_dist_gnns}.